Indoor Golf Business Plan, Study, Location Tool and Start up Model

 0 Comments

 Running an indoor golf business involves creating a facility where golfers play rounds on a golf simulator that projects an image of a course and uses sophisticated sensors to depict the real shot in a virtual environment.
-There are many of these businesses existence, and most are in colder climates.

 If you are considering opening an indoor golf center, success turns on 4 basic items: